Mahe94/mahe94.github.io/_workshops/FSTTCS-2026.md

     </div>

     <p>
-      The workshop aims to brings together graduate students, postdoctoral researchers, early-career academics, senior researchers, and experts from across the cryptography community to explore some of the most significant recent developments in modern cryptography.
+      The workshop aims to brings together graduate students, postdoctoral researchers, early-career academics, senior researchers, and experts from across the cryptography community to discuss some of the most significant recent developments.
 The program will feature a combination of introductory and advanced lectures delivered by leading researchers, focusing on influential ideas, techniques, and results that have shaped the field, including work appearing in leading international conferences in cryptography and theoretical computer science over the past few years.
     </p>

   </section>